tendenci/tendenci-vagrant/README.md

 To use, please install Vagrant (http://www.vagrantup.com/) and Virtualbox (https://www.virtualbox.org/wiki/Downloads) first.

-Next, clone this repo and cd into the new tendenci-vagrant folder.
+Next, clone this repo with `git clone git@github.com:schipul/tendenci-vagrant.git` and cd into the new tendenci-vagrant folder.

 To launch the virtualbox, run `vagrant up`.
 The **first** run will download the box (700+ mb), so it may take a few minutes.
 Once download, subsequent uses of `vagrant up` can be run in under a minute.